ItsaiNk/Project-PepperSociale-Group-9/README.md

 ```

 ## Architecture
-The following scheme shows all the nodes, topics and services of the package and how they communicate
+The following scheme shows all the nodes, topics and services of the package and how they communicate:

 ![Architecture](src/pepper_group9/doc/Group_9_Graph.png)